talorlik/ldap-2fa-on-k8s/README.md

 - TLS termination at ALB using ACM certificates
 - LDAP service is ClusterIP only (not exposed externally)
 - EBS volumes are encrypted by default
-- Network policies restrict pod-to-pod communication
+- Network policies restrict pod-to-pod communication to secure ports, with cross-namespace access enabled for LDAP service access
 - EKS nodes run in private subnets

 ## Troubleshooting